polkadot-js/docs/docs/substrate/constants.md

 ### preimageByteDeposit: `BalanceOf`
 - **interface**: `api.consts.democracy.preimageByteDeposit`
 - **summary**:    The amount of balance that must be deposited per byte of preimage stored.

+### voteLockingPeriod: `BlockNumber`
+- **interface**: `api.consts.democracy.voteLockingPeriod`
+- **summary**:    The minimum period of vote locking.

+   It should be no shorter than enactment period to ensure that in the case of an approval,  those successful voters are locked into the consequences that their votes entail.

 ### votingPeriod: `BlockNumber`
 - **interface**: `api.consts.democracy.votingPeriod`